 With Medicare Advantage the insurance company, not Medicare, is paying the doctors & hospitals.
 What you pay is generally a series of co-pays.
 It varies company by company and policy by policy.

 The monthly cost of Medicare Advantage plans (the premium) is generally lower than what you might pay for separate coverage through Traditional Medicare, Part D, supplement and Dental plan, but you might pay more out of pocket.
 In general, the Out-of-Pocket-Maximums will be significantly higher.

 Details to know about Advantage Plans

-- You have to stay in Network.
-With some plans you might have no or very little coverage for out of network charges.
-Networks are generally state based as Insurance is generally a state regulated product.
-Some companies have reciprocal agreements with some their networks in some other states.
+You have to stay in Network.
+With some plans, you might have no or very little coverage for out-of-network charges.
+Networks are generally state-based as Insurance is generally a state-regulated product.
+Some companies have reciprocal agreements with some of their networks in some other states.

-- There are no networks for Emergency care.
-If you are out of state on vacation and have a car wreck or heart attack…there’s no networks for that.
+There are no networks for Emergency care.
+If you are out of state on vacation and have a car wreck or heart attack… there are no networks for that.
 If you are out of state and just have the sniffles…that’s not an emergency.

 This is a financial decision

 Everything is on that continuum.
 More premium, less out of pocket OR Less premium, more out of pocket.

 One of the biggest decisions you will have when you are turning 65 is whether to go with Traditional/Original Medicare or to go with a Medicare Advantage plan.
 So…what is the difference?